tjhrulz/Monstercat-Suite/README.md

 TODO
 - [ ] Move scripts that are in root directory into proper places in resources
-- [ ] Color palete system, I was originally going to make something similar to colorThief but I dislike the posiblity for very close colors, the palette system in android prevents that and can pick out highlists  from and image which I want (ie if the album art as grass sky and an apple I want the apple color to be the dominant color)
+- [ ] Color palette system, I was originally going to make something similar to colorThief but I dislike the possibility for very close colors, the palette system in android prevents that and can pick out highlists  from and image which I want (ie if the album art as grass sky and an apple I want the apple color to be the dominant color)
 - [ ] Add news RSS
-- [ ] Weather stuffs (Use http://wxdata.weather.com/wxdata/weather/local/#LocationCode#?cc=*&unit=#TempUnit#&dayf=6 and parse, thanks to jsmorley for his post on that had no idea weather.com had an rss version (It even is wind direction!))
+- [ ] Weather stuffs (Use http://wxdata.weather.com/wxdata/weather/local/#LocationCode#?cc=*&unit=#TempUnit#&dayf=6 and parse, thanks to jsmorley for his post on that had no idea weather.com had an rss version (It even has wind direction!))
 - [ ] Calendar for the month meter
 - [ ] Appointments meter
 - [X] Add blur effect to album art background toggle, since as I learned album art is not high res
-- [ ] Make set blur as actual background optional
+- [X] Make set blur as actual background optional
-- [ ] Have color change delay be user configureable, and apply to every single color cchange?
+- [X] Have color change delay be user configurable, and apply to every single color cchange?
 (May have to have it apply to every dynamic color object for album art colors to work)
 - [ ] Add more info to gpu and cpu meters (Scrapped)
 - [ ] Pull colors from album art since it will be a background option Update: This is being a pain in my ass
 - [X] Add genre color complimentary color that user can toggle on, (Is there a way to do this programmatically?
 Not sure how complimentary colors work) Ie the one I see all the time blue background with yellow everything else
 - [ ] Make desktop and laptop versions of some meters, ie. desktop doesn't need wifi or battery info, laptop may not need GPU info
 - [ ] Notification system (using IFTTT and pushover?)
 Edit: Nevermind Pushover only allows apps to send notifications, receiving must be done in a special app and is as the name implies push based not pull based.
-- [ ] Get real fact from fact repository and mix them in with fact sphere facts
+- [ ] Get real fact from fact repository and mix them in with fact sphere facts Update: Now has a separated version, needs a joint version
-- [ ] Add support for audio playback of fact sphere on left click
+- [ ] Add support for audio playback of fact sphere on left click?
-- [ ] Add option for users to define (or automagically?) max Internet and HDD speeds if they don't want those meters to dynamically scale based on best known since refresh (Honestly not a big deal)
 - [X] Add combined Top Processes with paging
 - [ ] Several bars variants need to be checked for code consistency, such as percentual being set on some of the ferpnom meters, process being spelled wrong, or other logical bugs, and missoptimizations within them
-- [ ] Make sure background cmds are closing gracefully and correctly
+- [ ] Make sure background cmds are closing gracefully and correctly and not staying open
 - [ ] Final optimization pass
 - [ ] Update installer meter to make initial setup nicer (Do before v1.0)
 - [ ] Look into hacking in Google play music (And youtube?) support to the music reader (I believe Google Talk/G+ used to expose this info)